Ethical Musculoskeletal Therapy and Myofascial Pain Specialists

 Resilience in the face of adversity - Spirituality

 Spirituality does not have to mean having religious beliefs or faith, though this is one of many forms of spirituality.
 Resilient people also have a clear spiritual aspect in their day-to-day life.
-Spirituality could merely be: feeling at one with the world, understanding one's place in the world, or how one lives one's life.
-In essence, spirituality can provide focus and meaning to one's life and help drive one forward.
-One could also view spirituality simply as a sense of purpose or calling in life.
-A sense of purpose also tends to add structure, routine and focus to our daily life, which is vital for physical and mental wellbeing.
-In times of crisis, it is quite possible to lose a sense of purpose and thus, everything that entails.
-It is vitally important to have some form of perceived purpose, even if that changes.
+Spirituality could merely be feeling at one with the world, understanding one's place, or how one lives one's life.
+Spirituality can provide focus and meaning to one's life and help drive one forward.
+One could also view spirituality simply as a sense of purpose or calling.
+A sense of purpose also adds structure, routine, and focus to our daily lives, vital for physical and mental well-being.
+In times of crisis, it is possible to lose a sense of purpose and, thus, everything that entails.
+It is vitally important to have some perceived purpose, even if that changes.

 So why might resilient people exhibit such Characteristics?

-There has always been a considerable amount of debate relating to "nature" genetic related characteristics and "nurture" how experiences shape our behaviour.
-The author can relate to many of the characteristics attributed to resilient people and believes that "nurture" has played an enormous part in the development of these characteristics in himself.
-That said one can never rule out what impact nature has had either.
-Interestingly, if one analyses the characteristics attributed to resilient people, then there are common physiological processes at work involving hormones and more specifically, neurotransmitters.
+There has always been a considerable amount of debate relating to "nature", genetic-related characteristics, and "nurture" in how experiences shape our behaviour.
+The author can relate to many of the characteristics attributed to resilient people and believes that "nurture" has played an enormous part in developing these characteristics in himself.
+That said, one can never rule out what impact nature has had either.
+Interestingly, if one analyses the characteristics attributed to resilient people, one will see common physiological processes at work involving hormones, specifically neurotransmitters.

 Neurotransmitters and characteristics of resilient people?

 Hormones play a huge and vitally important role in the general day-to-day functioning of the human body.
-The Neurotransmitters, Dopamine, Endorphins, Oxytocin and Serotonin have a significant impact on our physical and mental wellbeing.
-In many, respects these very hormones provide a level of physical and psychological wellbeing protection in times uncertainty and stress.
-Curiously, those people deemed as resilient seem to have developed or adopted characteristics which result in the production of these protective neurotransmitters.
+Neurotransmitters, Dopamine, Endorphins, Oxytocin and Serotonin significantly impact our physical and mental well-being.
+In many respects, these hormones provide physical and psychological well-being protection in times of uncertainty and stress.
+Curiously, those people deemed resilient have developed or adopted characteristic behaviours that tap into these protective neurotransmitters.
 It would be interesting to know whether such characteristics in resilient people developed subconsciously or in other ways.
-Many of these hormones can be addictive, and that could certainly reinforce behaviours.
-Regardless of the lockdown situation, people can gain some of the protective benefits these neurotransmitters provide for physical and mental wellbeing.
-Even if intimacy is not an option for everybody at present, positive social interactions should be and while following social distancing guidelines.
+Many of these hormones can be addictive, and that could certainly reinforce the adopted behaviours of resilient people.
+Individuals can also gain the protective benefits of such hormones on physical and mental well-being.
+Even if intimacy is not an option for everybody, positive social interactions should be, and other activities can stimulate the production of such hormones.

 Neurotransmitters (Serotonin, Dopamine, Oxytocin, Endorphins)